danieldotinc/virtual-staging-ai/README.md

 #### What other features may I add if I have some extra time?

+- add image carousel for each property item on dashboard for previewing all the images
 - allow archiving already assigned images or properties for cleaner dashboard
 - introduce progress bar for uploading
 - loading animation for different pages